learnbyexample/learn_gnuawk/gnu_awk.md

 # Two file processing

 This chapter focuses on solving problems which depend upon the contents of two or more files.
 These are usually based on comparing records and fields.
-Sometimes, record number plays a role too.
+Sometimes, the record number plays a role too.
 You'll also learn about the `getline` built-in function.

 >![info](images/info.svg) The [example_files](https://github.com/learnbyexample/learn_gnuawk/tree/master/example_files) directory has all the files used in the examples.